Skip to main content

 While you’ll get to save a little change on demolition and waste costs, remember that the roofing contractors will still be building your roof on an entirely new grid, and possibly making repairs to the pre-existing roof.

-metal roof overlay
+metal roof overlay in progress

 The cost of your project will depend on the size of your roof, how many repairs are necessary, how much wood is needed, the linear feet of purlins laid, as well as labor.
 That being said, the average cost of a metal roof overlay is anywhere between $6.75 to $ 9.25 per square foot.